 In today’s digital workplace, effective collaboration and organization are paramount for teams to achieve their goals efficiently.
 Microsoft Teams and SharePoint offer powerful tools for collaboration and document management, but their effectiveness greatly depends on how well folder structures are designed and maintained.
 A well-organized folder structure not only facilitates smoother collaboration but also ensures easy access to information when needed.
-Here are some best practices with examples for creating folder structures in Teams and SharePoint.

 Understand Your Team’s Needs